Skip to main content

 • Comments start with // or # and are written on a single line.

-• Comments apply to the rest of the line.
+• Comments apply until the end of the line.

-• Multiline comments are not supported.
-If you need to comment across multiple lines, you must add // or # at the beginning of each line.
+• Multi-line comments are not supported separately, and if you write comments over multiple lines, you must add // or # to each line.

 3. Object

-• You can use either : or = between the key and the value.
-Both symbols are interchangeable.
+• You can use a : or = symbol between keys and values.
+Both symbols can be used interchangeably.

-• Each property is separated by a comma (,).
+• Each attribute is separated by a comma (,).

-• You can nest other objects inside an object.
+• Objects can nest other objects inside them.

 Example: